MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/README.md

 > For compressive deflection, sudden drops in voltages occured for some of the sensors when repedately bending around the smallest objects and inducing large deformations.
 In those cases, graphite was reapplied on top of the old layer, a new R0 was measured when pressed flat and a new measurement series was conducted starting with the largest object.

 # 7. Datasheet
 Datesheet is providing the main characteristics and technical specifications of the strain sensor.
-It is in the folder "Datasheet" of the repository.
+It is in the folder [Datasheet](https://github.com/MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/tree/main/Datasheet) of the repository.